metacall/gsoc-2023/submissions/creatoon.md

 <p>The Metacall FaaS, which lets you deploy your functions into the Metacall dashboard, is another tool that Metacall offers.</p>

-<p>For those who don't understand what FaaS is, Let me explain :- <p>
+<p>For those who don't understand what FaaS is, let me explain :- <p>

 ```
-In simple words, As a developer, you don't need to worry about managing servers, devops, or anything else all you need is your functions (the application's entity), and Metacall FaaS will turn it into an API endpoint so you can use it anyway you like.
+In simple words, as a developer, you don't need to worry about managing servers, devops, or anything else, all you need is your functions (the application's entity), and Metacall FaaS will turn it into an API endpoint so you can use it in any way you like.
 So you can see how intriguing it is and how much time it will save you.
-Applications that previously took months to develop may now be created in as little as 4-5 hours because to the reduction in complex work.
+Applications that previously took months to develop may now be created in as little as 4-5 hours because of the reduction in complex/unnecessary work.
 ```

-Visit <a href="https://metacall.io/doc.html#/" >metacall.io</a> for more information on Metacal FaaS.
+Visit <a href="https://metacall.io/doc.html#/" >metacall.io</a> for more information on Metacall FaaS.

-So, Earlier the graphical interface of <a href="dashboard.metacall.io">dashboard.metacall.io</a> can be used to access the Faas service from Metacall in which you have to buy the plans to test the Faas, therefore in as a part of Google Summer of Code 2023, I set out to develop the whole Faas service which mimics the real Faas and developers can now easily test the behaviour of real Faas in their local environments(localhost).
+So, earlier the graphical interface of <a href="dashboard.metacall.io">dashboard.metacall.io</a> can be used to access the Faas service from Metacall in which you have to buy the plans to test the Faas, therefore as part of Google Summer of Code 2023, I set out to develop the whole Faas service which mimics the real Faas and developers can now easily test the behaviour of real Faas in their local environments (localhost).

 You can find our work on github <a href="https://github.com/metacall/faas">Metacall Faas</a>.